Betoken/Whitepaper/BetokenWhitepaper.md

 There are several competitors in this area:

 * ICONOMI and Melon are platforms that allow managers to create their own hedge funds with customizable rules.
-There are reasons that may convince a manager to join either side, so there's no clear winner here.
+The freedom of customization may appeal to some managers, but it comes with its own downside: you'd have to bootstrap a fund---its investment methods, its customer base, its reputation, etc.---from scratch if you join their platform.
+On the other hand, new managers in Betoken will be able to immediately start working for a full-fledged fund.
+It's the difference in difficulty between starting your own company and getting a job at an established company.
 * Numerai is a hedge fund that uses an interesting auction system that lets data scientists compete to provide the best algorithms for predicting stock prices.
 The top rated algorithms will be used to make investment decisions for the hedge fund. [[source](https://numer.ai/whitepaper.pdf)] Numerai's model is inferior to Betoken's almost in every respect, because
   * In Betoken, the commission managers get is proportional to the size of the fund's assets, while the same is not necessarily true in Numerai.
   * The bets data scientists make in Numerai have binary results: either you lose all of your staked tokens or you lose none.
 In contrast, proposals in Betoken have much more granular results.
 This makes Betoken appeal better to risk-averse managers.
   * Numerai's model rewards algorithms that fit past data best, rather than algorithms that will perform well in real investment decisions, so there's a gap between the model's optimization goal and the actual goal.
-Betoken's model, on the other hand, rewards managers that **actually make the best decisions/most profit**.
+Betoken's model, on the other hand, rewards managers who **actually make the best decisions/most profit**.
   * There is a steep learning curve for joining Numerai as a manager, while all you have to do to start making decisions for Betoken is getting some Kairo.
 * Quantopian and Quantiacs are crowdsourced hedge funds using similar but slightly better models compared to Numerai:
   * Users enter their algorithms in trading competitions, and the best algorithms are used for actual investing.